ayarelif/ayarelif.github.io/_posts/2020-8-26-car_accident.md

 ## **Method**

 I split the dataset into a Train/Val/Test set.
 Most of the columns have categorical variables and consist of a few classes.
 As this is a classification problem, any of the classification algorithms could be used.
-Thus, I used four types of models to get the best prediction; Deforest Classifier, Decision Tree Classifier, RandomForest Classifier, and GXboost Classifier.
+Thus, I used four types of models to get the best prediction; Logistic Regression with 71% accuracy score on validating the dataset, Decision Tree with 74% accuracy score on validate set, RandomForest with hyperparameters with 76% accuracy on the test set, and GXboost with 76% accuracy on a validating set.
 Based on my finding, I will apply the RandomForest Classifier model to predict best with a 76.38% accuracy score on the test set.

 ## **Baseline**